dmccuk/json_parsing_with_ansible/README.md

 ````

 ## Example 1
-In this example, I use set the how document to be a fact, then use debug to pull out the information I want:
+In this example, I use shell to read the file and register the result.
+Then I take the "register" and make the whole file into a variable using ```set_fact:```.
+Then I use debug to pull out the information I want:

 ````
 ---